 As described above, FINRA’s Board earmarked $30 million of 2021 fines to fund a multi-year initiative to explore innovative ways to reach and educate investors, especially new, self-directed retail investors who conduct transactions through online accounts or via mobile apps.

 Helping Firms Comply With Rules

-In 2020, FINRA spent $8.0 million to fund operations and support for various tools and resources to help improve compliance by the firms and individuals it regulates.
-FINRA offered virtual conferences and educational programs**, tailored to the unique business needs of operating in a remote-work environment, including a virtual Small Firm Conference, as well as topic-based virtual programs and conferences focused on technology changes at FINRA, and the current and future applications of artificial intelligence by financial regulators and the securities industry.
-Additionally, FINRA created a virtual conference panel library available on FINRA.org, which allows member firms to hear the most up-to-date compliance information directly from industry and regulatory experts for free at any time.
-In addition, prior to the start of the pandemic, FINRA offered an in-person Cybersecurity Conference.
+In 2021, FINRA spent $7.5 million to fund operations and support for various tools and resources to help improve compliance by the firms and individuals it regulates.
+FINRA offered virtual conferences and educational programs*, tailored to the unique business needs of operating in a remote-work environment, including a virtual Small Firm Conference, as well as topic-based virtual programs and conferences focused on diversity, equity and inclusion in the capital markets, and the innovative technology FINRA uses to protect investors and ensure market integrity.
+This cost includes the FINRA Institute at Georgetown Certified Regulatory and Compliance Professional (CRCP)® program, which provides compliance, legal and regulatory professionals with an in-depth understanding of the foundation, theory and practical application of securities laws and regulation.

 *Note: The program costs include expenses net of funding received from registration fees or other revenues related to conferences and educational programs.

 Training FINRA Staff Regarding the Markets, Products and Businesses That FINRA Regulates